 Participation in the course is essential to avoid being withdrawn for non-attendance.
-Participation is defined as reading and preparing for weekly lessons (especially prior to blended/flex class meetings).
+Participation is defined as reading and preparing for weekly lessons.
 It also includes completing and submitting ALL assignments on time and taking part in all other course communications in a timely manner.
 The Assignment Schedule and Due Dates sheet provides an overview of all assignments and due dates for the course, which are required for active participation.

-Excused absences, of course, will not count against students.
+Excused absences, of course, will not count against you.
 However, students must contact the professor to make appropriate arrangements, and provide supporting documentation accordingly.
 Advance notice should be given to the instructor whenever possible to arrange for alternatives.

-This course will adhere to an 80-70 rule for participation.
-This means that at least 80% of the lab homework assignments need to have been attempted and at least 70% of the questions/problems within those assignments also attempted in order to be marked 'attended' when attendance is required.
+This course will adhere to a 70-70 rule for participation.
+This means that at least 70% of the course assignments need to have been attempted and at least 70% of the questions/problems within those assignments also attempted in order to be marked 'attended' when attendance is required.
 Attempted means there is a graded result (correct or incorrect).

-Attendance is reported to the college after Week 1 and the 60% point of the course (typically Week 5).
-Note that the 80-70 rule is applied to all previous lab assignments up to that date, not just that particular week.
-See the additional SPC attendance policy in the next section for more details.
+Attendance is reported to the college after Week 1, and the 60% point of the course.
+Note that the 70-70 rule is applied to all previous lab assignments up to that date, not just that particular week.